If you love to care for seniors and are a real people person, then you have just found the perfect job! This job is located at: Aegis Lodge of

-The median annual wage for lodging managers was $49,720 in May 2015.
+The median annual wage for lodging managers is $49,720.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $28,300, and the highest 10 percent earned more than $94,330.

 Most lodging managers are employed full time.
 Because hotels are open around the clock, working evenings, weekends, and holidays is common.
 Some managers must be on call 24 hours a day.

-Employment of lodging managers is projected to grow 8 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of lodging managers is projected to grow 8 percent over the next ten years, about as fast as the average for all occupations.

 Expected growth in tourism, travel, and higher occupancy levels will contribute to the need for managers.
 However, as the lodging industry transitions toward more limited-service hotels and fewer full-service properties that have separate departments to manage—such as in-house restaurants and laundry—employment growth will be limited.

 Some lodging places continue to streamline operations to cut expenses.
 Chain hotels, for instance, may choose to assign a single manager to oversee multiple properties within a local geographic area.
 Still, some large full-service hotels, including casinos, resorts, and convention hotels that provide a wide range of services to a larger customer base, will continue to generate jobs for experienced managers.

 Those seeking jobs at hotels with the highest level of guest services are expected to face strong competition, as these positions are highly sought after by people trained in hospitality management or administration.

 Applicants with a bachelor’s degree in hospitality or hotel management are expected to have the best job opportunities, particularly at upscale and luxury hotels.